qideng-math/qideng-math.github.io/_pages/about.md

 * Minisymposium on Mathematical and AI-enhanced computational models for sexually transmitted diseases and other public health threats\
 2026 European Conference on Mathematical and Theoretical Biology, Graz, Austria, Jul 2026.

-* Session on AI and Mathematical Technologies for Decision Support in Public Health\
+* Session on AI and mathematical technologies for decision support in public health\
 2025 Canadian Mathematical Society Winter Meeting, Toronto, Canada, Dec 2025.

 Invited talks